Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

 ## Performance Testing

 Regularly testing applications for performance is crucial for **BOTH** cost and application optimization.

-Typically optimizing for performance will also help with optimizing cost and vice versa; however there may be cases where one has to be sacrificed for the other (i.e. always provisioning additional compute resources in a cluster as "overhead" that services can utilize to account for unexpected increases in usage, overprovisioning SSD that may not be used for some time but allows for a database to grow unencumbered, etc.).
+Typically optimizing for performance will also help with optimizing cost and vice versa; however there may be cases where one has to be sacrificed for the other.
+Some examples:
+- Always provisioning additional compute resources in a cluster as "overhead" that services can utilize to account for unexpected increases in usage
+- Overprovisioning SSD that may not be used for some time but allows for a database to grow unencumbered, etc.

-The goal thus should not be solely to minimize costs and/or maximize performance, but instead find the right balance of cost and performance that keeps costs down while also allowing for the application to absorb a reasonable amount of additional traffic without a degredation in performance.
-Acknwoledging the nonzero time/energy cost of engineers having to provision and allocate additional resources should also be taken into account.
-This aligns with the system design best practice/principle known as "Planning for Failure".
+The goal should not be solely to minimize costs and/or maximize performance, but instead find the right balance of cost and performance that keeps costs down while also allowing for the application to absorb a reasonable amount of additional traffic without a degredation in performance.

+Acknowledging the nonzero time/energy cost of engineers having to provision and allocate additional resources should also be taken into account.

 A template performance testing document including example reports, tools and sources used, and metrics gathered can be found here:
 INSERT LINK